parazeeknova/Link2QR-Basic/README.md

 # Link2QR-Basic
-A Basic link to QR code generator\n
+A Basic link to QR code generator

 ***This project was build with collabrative effort of Chadgee P Tey***